Textualize/textual/docs/guide/layout.md

 * We make no adjustments to the offset of `#box1` in the CSS - it remains in its original position, and thus has offset `(0, 0)`.
 * We apply and offset of `12 4` to `#box2`, moving it to the right and down a little.
 * In the case of `#box3` we apply and offset of `-12 -4`, which shifts it to the left and up.
 * `#box4` at the bottom left of the screen illustrates clipping.
-A child widget will be clipped by its parents region, meaning any part of the child which extends beyond the parent region will not be visible.
+A child widget will be clipped by its parent's region, meaning any part of the child which extends beyond the parent region will not be visible.

 === "Output"